phzwart/behindthenoise/README.md

-Data and infio accompanying the "Behind the Noise" paper
+Data and info accompanying the "Behind the Noise" paper